MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/create-a-new-title.md

 ### Create a new UWP title

 Next, you need a UWP title defined in Partner Center.
-You do that by first going to the Dashboard:
+You do that by first going to the [Partner Center Dashboard](https://partner.microsoft.com/dashboard):

 ![](../images/getting_started/first_xbltitle_dashboard.png)